elodina/xml-avro/README.md

 ```

 ## Restrictions
-Only restricted set of XML is supported:
+Only restricted set of XML nodes is supported:
 - elements;
 - attributes;
 - text nodes;

-Not supported right now:
+Following is not supported:
 - namespaces;
 - processing instructions;
 - xml declarations;